 \subsection{Datasets}

-Most previous work focus on a single common dataset such as VCTK \cite{veaux2017superseded}, because not many multi-speaker datasets with parallel test sets, and many examples exist.
-In addition, VCTK tends to be fairly monotonous speech with less distinct speaking style.
+Most previous work focus on a single dataset such as VCTK \cite{veaux2017superseded}, since few large, multi-speaker datasets with parallel test sets exist.
+However, VCTK has fairly monotonous speech with less distinct speaking style.

-To address these issues we use several dataset variations.
+To address this, we use several datasets.
 First, we use VCTK as it has many speakers.
-We leave all the paired utterances (all speakers say the same content) for the test set, so the setup is truly unpaired.
-In preliminary results, not doing this improved the results notably, but this harms the wanted setup.
-We follow \citet{qian2021global} in selecting the two fastest (P231, P239) and two slowest (P245, P270) speakers by mean log duration.
+We leave all paired utterances (speakers say the same content) to the test set, to mimic a truly unpaired setup.
+In preliminary results, having paired data in training improved the results notably, but harms the wanted setup.
+We follow \citet{qian2021global} in selecting the two fastest (P$231$, P$239$) and two slowest (P$245$, P$270$) speakers by mean log duration.

-In addition, we wished to add another more expressive dataset, yet discovered that most expressive datasets are from the emotional speech domain.
-In order to adapt them to our use case we take Emotional Speech Dataset (ESD) \cite{zhou2021emotional}, and select a single emotion for each of the 10 speakers.
+In addition, we wished to add a more expressive dataset, yet found that most expressive datasets are from the emotional speech domain.
+In order to adapt them to our use case we take the Emotional Speech Dataset (ESD) \cite{zhou2021emotional}, and select one emotion for each of the $10$ speakers.
 This means that all recordings of a given speaker are in a certain emotion thus making it part of their speaking style.
-Here we also take the two fastest and two slowest speakers for rhythm metric evaluation.
+Here, we also take the two fastest and two slowest speakers for rhythm metric evaluation.

-After preliminary experiments we found that the speakers in these datasets do not have clear pitch patterns.
-This means that the speech is quite monotonous and that variation between recordings was greater than between speakers.
-In order to effectively evaluate pitch conversion we created a synthetic dataset based on VCTK - Syn\_VCTK.
-In this dataset we took 6 speakers from VCTK, encoded them based on the pipeline by \citet{polyak2021speech}.
+After preliminary experiments we found that the speakers in the above datasets do not always have clear pitch patterns.
+This means that the speech is quite monotonous and that variation across recordings was greater than across speakers.
+To effectively evaluate pitch conversion we created a synthetic dataset based on VCTK - denoted as Syn\_VCTK.
+In this dataset we took $6$ speakers from VCTK, encoded them based on the pipeline by \citet{polyak2021speech}.
 We then altered the pitch contour by introducing a linear trend of either up, down or flat for each of the speakers.
 We then generated the new synthetic recordings in the same approach.
-We encourage you to listen to these samples as well as the other datasets in the accompanying page to grasp the different speaking styles.
+We encourage readers to listen to these samples as well as the other datasets in the accompanying page to grasp the different speaking styles.